-Dissolve-one pound of copperas in 50 gallon's of water.
-For each pound of cottonseed meal take one gallon of the solution: mix thoroughly daily for each 100-pound hog.
+50 gallon's of water.
+For each pound of cottonseed meal take one gailon of the solution: mix thoroughly daily for each 100 pound hog.
 Get our exchange on cottonseed.
 Jefferson Cotton Oil

-Wanted-every man that carries : watch to come to my shop.
+Wanted-every man that carries watch to come to my shop.
 I have something interesting to show you.
-B. B
+B. B from the heap as it is shucked.
+Mrs M. A. V. Funderburk.

-In exchange for one ton of good sound Cottonseed we will give you for the next ten days, delivered at our mill, Twelve hundred pounds of cottonseed meat and two thousand pounds of cottonseed hulls.
-Jefferson Cotton Oil Co., Jefferson, S. C.
+In exchange for one ton of good sound Cottonseed we will give you for the next ten days, delivered at our mill, Twelve hundred pounds of cottonseed meai and two thousand pounds of cottonseed hulls.
+Jefferson Cotton Oil Co., stand cheap. . ageland Hardware Co.